 This means you can only do the 'normal' maintenance a pilot does as if he owned a 'certificated' aircraft.
 This has to be taken into consideration, as you cannot do everything a builder could do on his own project.

-Maintenance will cost more, unless you are a licensed aircraft engineer or know a friendly one, who is willing to help in return for some flying time.
+Maintenance will cost more, unless you are a licensed aircraft engineer or know a friendly one, who is willing to help you in return for some flying time.
 Plus you can do the work under his supervision!

 There are a number of web sites specializing in selling and buying complete airplanes or separate parts.
 Make sure that you read all the fine print for placing ads on their sites and about their fee (if any) if you should sell or buy one through them.
 Some require you to lower your selling price if you want to get back at the home page again.